XpiritCommunityEvents/HOL/settinguprepository.md

 So, your command would look something like `git remote add origin https://github.com/Microsoft-Bootcamp/attendee-<yourgh-handle>.git`

 Now we are ready to push the complete repo, including it's history to the GitHub repo.
-For this you can use the command :
+For this you can use the command:
 >`git push -u origin main`

-> note: if you are asking what is the `-u` option do:
+> Note: if you are asking what does the `-u` option do:
 > The -u option does the following: For every branch that is up to date or successfully pushed, add upstream (tracking) reference, used by argument-less git-pull and other commands.
-So, after pushing your local branch with -u option, this local branch will be automatically linked with remote branch, and you can use git pull without any arguments
+So, after pushing your local branch with -u option, this local branch will be automatically linked with remote branch, and you can use git pull without any arguments.

-The repository is now migrated from Azure DevOps to GitHub wil full history.
+The repository is now migrated from Azure DevOps to GitHub with full history.
 In the next part of the bootcamp, we'll look at what is migrated, and what we are missing after the migration.

-# if time permits: Create a Branch Rule
+# If time permits: Create a Branch Rule
 By now your repository at github has content and we can now protecting our branches against unwanted direct updates.
 This is a very common setup in the enterprise.
 In this excersise we will create a branch rule that prevents you to commit to the main branch direct and require you to create a pull request.